A welcoming and friendly environment

 Despite significant progress, women are still underrepresented in the science, technology, engineering and maths (STEM) sectors.
 Globally, women occupy only 13% of the STEM workforce (including health professionals).

 That’s not the only reason eXXpedition takes on an all-women crew.
 Historically, studies on the effects of chemicals on human health have largely focused on the specific effects on men.
 Reasons for this include men historically being the majority component of the workforce where occupational studies have typically been focused, or because effects on reproductive systems can often be more easily determined in men compared to those in women.
 As a result, research on female-specific diseases has held a relatively low profile.
 This imbalance in research is becoming increasingly important as the incidences of non-communicable diseases, such as cancers, are increasing.

 This is not to say, of course, that men are less affected than women – this is a burden we all share.
-We are all exposed to chemicals on a daily basis, but women and men are often impacted through different exposure routes.
-For example, adult women have higher levels of urinary metabolites than men for phthalates (present in personal-care products, cleaning products, fragrances and cosmetics), which may be linked to birth defects, and bisphenol-A (BPA, the backbone of plastics and epoxy resins, and found in food containers) which has been found to affect hormone production and fertility in females.
-Women also have a tendency to have more fatty tissues, within which certain toxics – especially those originating from plastics – are more likely to accumulate.
+We are all exposed to chemicals on a daily basis, but female and male bodies are often impacted through different exposure routes.
+For example, adult females have higher levels of urinary metabolites than males for phthalates (present in personal-care products, cleaning products, fragrances and cosmetics), which may be linked to birth defects, and bisphenol-A (BPA, the backbone of plastics and epoxy resins, and found in food containers) which has been found to affect hormone production and fertility in females.
+Females also have a tendency to have more fatty tissues, within which certain toxics – especially those originating from plastics – are more likely to accumulate.
 Of even greater concern is that the body burden of chemicals is passed on from the childbearing body to child, with levels of some hazardous chemicals increasing from generation to generation.

 One of the core aims of eXXpedition is to engage women in discussions on the issue of plastics, the health effects of chemicals (such as endocrine disruptors and carcinogens in our immediate and wider environment), and inspire individuals to make personal lifestyle and consumer choices that will reduce long-term health impacts and impacts on our environment.